Julius Caesar TV series (2002) review

-Julius Caesar is a TV series that covers the life of Caesar from his life as an 18 year old boy in 82 B.C. to his death in 44 B.C..
+The Julius Caesar TV series covers the life of Caesar from his life as an 18 year old boy in 82 B.C. to his death in 44 B.C..
 The series was quite popular, it won 2 Emmys and was played in many countries around the world.

-What we like about this TV series is its historical accuracy.
+What we like about this TV movie is its historical accuracy.
 Caesar was indeed captured by pirates.
 Sulla did enter Rome with his army.
 We also get to see Caesar's army conquering Gaul and the legendary encounter with Vercingetorix.
-In Gaul, we also see the famous battle which is believed to be by most historians the most glorious victory in the history of warfare as Caesar is vastly outnumbered by the Gauls.
+In Gaul, we are shown the famous battle which is believed to be by most historians the most glorious victory in the history of warfare as Caesar is vastly outnumbered by the Gauls.
 Then there is the end of the Triumvirate between Caesar, Pompey and Crassus and finally the successful plot to assassinate Julius Caesar.

 Overall, it is a great TV series if one wants to learn about all the events that took place during the life of Julius Caesar.
 The images and the acting are really good and the series is entertaining to watch.
 A must-have at home.